-- 1 In past ice ages, much of Earth's water was frozen. - 2 Volcanic eruptions made the climate cold and . - 3 In periods, there were many plants and animals. - 4 dinosaurs once lived in Antarctica. - 5 The southern Sahara was once a valley.
+warm fertile dark frozen small 1 In past ice ages, much of Earth's water was frozen .
+2 Volcanic eruptions made the climate cold and 3 In periods, there were many plants and animals 4 dinosaurs once lived in Antarctica.

+5 The southern Sahara was once a \\\\\\ valley.

-3 Isten to this news report.
+3 Listen to this news report.
 What have the archaeologists found and where?